MrUjjwal19/MrUjjwal19/README.md

 - 👋 Hi, I’m @MrUjjwal19
 - 👀 I’m interested in ...Football⚽️
-- 🌱 I’m currently learning ...Full Stack Development
+- 🌱 I’m currently learning ...Kubernetes
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on ...Kubernetes contribution via open source
 - 📫 How to reach me ...
 Drop a message on my mail or linkedin

 <!---